logbyjungle/ReverendTranslated/README.md

 3. there might be a bunch of issues with the translation, since the project is made for everyone it is right that those who find errors in the translation and want to fix the issue must be able to do so

 TODO:
-make a main page
+add a loading page
-add a check to see if the translated file is empty or not the buttons and form below the chapter do not work add logging
+make the titles of the chapters be displayed once again